-7 Things you Should Know About AOC
+7 Things You Should Know About AOC

 Alexandria Ocasio Cortez has done quite a lot to empower and fight for equality and progress at a time when it feels very needed.
 Many see this newly minted political leader as a beacon of hope for the day that Latinos will finally be recognized and working in positions of power.